roboflow/inference/README.md

 <details>
 <summary><b>Mac / Apple Silicon (MPS)</b></summary>
 <br />
-Apple does not yet support [passing the Metal Performance Shader device to Docker](https://github.com/pytorch/pytorch/issues/81224) so hardware acceleration is not possible inside the container.
+Apple does not yet support <a href="https://github.com/pytorch/pytorch/issues/81224">passing the Metal Performance Shader device to Docker</a> so hardware acceleration is not possible inside the container.

 We recommend starting with the CPU Docker via `inference server start` but, if you need more speed, the `inference` Python package supports hardware acceleration via the [onnxruntime CoreMLExecutionProvider](https://onnxruntime.ai/docs/execution-providers/CoreML-ExecutionProvider.html) and the [PyTorch `mps` device backend](https://pytorch.org/docs/stable/notes/mps.html).
 Y can get a big boost by running outside of Docker.